 31 km descending from Rumste

 From Rumste you will cross Gya, Lato and Miru village to reach Upshi.
 Gya village is located in the gorge created by the River Gya.
-A Buddhist Gompa with accompanying chortens or stupas is situated above the village and the gorge.
+A Buddhist Gompa with accompanying chortens or stupas is situated above the village.
 One can find some shops here.

 Altitude: 3500 m